pangenome/odgi/docs/rst/commands/odgi_build.rst

 DESCRIPTION
 ===========

-The odgi build(1) command constructs a succinct variation graph from a GFA.
-Currently, only GFA1 is supported.
+The odgi build command constructs a succinct variation graph from a GFA.
+Currently, only GFAv1 is supported.
 For details of the format please see https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md.

 OPTIONS